-All three modules have been implemented in middle and high school classrooms.
-Over 200 middle school students from 10 seventh-grade classes participated in the module investigations.
-In addition, 100 high school students enrolled in AP biology classes participated.
+All three models have been implemented in middle and secondary classrooms.
+Over 200 middle school students from 10 seventh grade classes participated in the module investigations.
+In addition, 100 secondary students enrolled in AP biology classes also participated in these investigations.
 In general, students were highly engaged in using the models.

-Outcomes from the implementation revealed that Module 2 was well adapted for the middle school classroom whereas Modules 1 and 3 were more appropriate for high school classes.
-Students at both levels were highly engaged in the investigations, but high school students quickly identified a variety of population factors to test, such as potential environmental conditions affecting population dynamics (constant dark or light; cold temperature or presence of a heat lamp; substances added to the food), whereas middle school students required more scaffolding to identify possible factors.
-Students at all levels worked in twos or threes on the investigations.
-High school students also had prior knowledge of Excel and graphical analysis software on computers.
+Outcomes from the implementation revealed that Module 2 was well adapted for the middle school classroom whereas Modules 1 and 3 were more appropriate for secondary classes.

+Students at both levels were highly engaged in the investigations, but secondary students quickly identified a variety of population factors to test such as potential environmental conditions affecting population dynamics (constant dark or light; cold temperature or with a heat lamp; substances added to the food), whereas middle school students required more scaffolding to identify possible factors.
+Students at all levels worked in pairs or triplets on the investigations.
+Secondary students also had tacit knowledge of Excel and graphical analysis software on computers.
 The middle school students were less experienced with these programs and had limited access to technology.
-Therefore, high school students were able to complete the NetLogo environmental simulations whereas middle level students were limited to the live investigations and graphing using paper-and-pencil methods.
-Middle school students also had difficulty creating graphs and identifying corresponding axis scales, which underscores the need for students to participate in investigations requiring these skills.
-Completing all three modules simultaneously proved to streamline the implementation and offered students a complex dataset to compare findings across the experimental environments.
+Therefore, secondary students were able to complete the NetLogo environmental simulations whereas middle level students were limited to the live investigations and graphing using paper and pencil methods.
+Middle school students also demonstrated difficulty creating graphs, and identifying corresponding axes scales, underscoring the need for students to participate in investigations requiring these skills.
+Completing all three modules simultaneously proved to streamline the implementation and offered students a complex data set to compare findings across the experimental environments.

 Several issues that emerged in module implementation included sorting female and male flies and weighing the food substance.
-Sorting of fruit flies was best completed by providing students vials of 10-15 flies.
+Sorting fruit flies was best completed by providing students vials of 10-15 flies.
 Larger numbers of flies in vials made the task more difficult for students and created more concern that the flies would wake up from cold anesthesia before sorting was complete.
-A classroom helper was used to distribute the sexes into the respective experimental containers.
+A classroom helper also was used to distribute the sexes into the respective experimental containers.

 Another bottleneck was weighing of fly food.
-Wet cornmeal was used in the investigations.
+Wet cornmeal fly food was used in the investigations.
 One electronic scale per class proved to be too limiting in weighing food material for all of the groups.
-Three or four scales sped up the weighing process, making it more manageable.
-The weighing out of the food could be done ahead of time, but that would eliminate an opportunity for middle school students to learn how to use an electronic balance.
+Three or four scales sped up the weighing process making it more manageable.
+The weighing out of the food could be done ahead of time but this eliminates an opportunity for middle school students to learn how to use an electronic balance.
 For example, during the implementations, many of the middle school students were not familiar with tarring the weigh paper before measuring out the food.
-This was a new skill learned as they set up their experimental environments.
+This was a new skill learned as they setup their experimental environments.